Norwegian Beauty Hilde Osland Teases Fans & Tugs On Underwear In Flirty Video

 On Tuesday, Norwegian bombshell Hilde Osland sent temperatures soaring on Instagram when she uploaded a video that showed her tugging on her underwear.

 The selfie video was accompanied by a still photo that showed the beauty in a set of lemon yellow underwear.
-The set was made from lace and complimented the color of her bronze skin.
+The set was made from lace and complemented the color of her bronze skin.
 The bra was low-cut, revealing a good deal of Hilde’s cleavage.
 The panties featured straps that sat high on her hips, calling attention to her slender waist.

 In the clip, Hilde stood in front of a round mirror, which showed most of her body.
 She held her phone in one hand and tugged at the side of her underwear with her other hand while zooming in on her reflection.
 Along with showing off her fabulous figure, the lighting in the clip also put her chiseled abs on display.